 1. Give Yourself Some Time:

 A miscarriage can cause an intense feeling of loss.
 You will suffer from a wide range of negative emotions like sadness, anger, and guilt.
 Wait for at least a month or two menstrual cycles before trying.
 It will also give you time to recover both physically and emotionally.
 You may need to wait a little longer if you have had a late miscarriage.
-However, getting pregnant within six months of a miscarriage will improve your chance of enjoying a successful pregnancy.
+The World Health Organization (WHO) suggests, getting pregnant within six months of a miscarriage will improve your chance of enjoying a successful pregnancy.
+However, new research shows that you can have a healthy pregnancy by conceiving within the first three months of miscarriage (2).
 If your age is 35 years or above, then you should start trying soon.
-Waiting for too long can make conception difficult.
+Waiting for too long can make conception difficult (5).

 2. Physical Recovery:

 It takes time for the endometrial lining to become strong and healthy again after a miscarriage.
 If the body is not ready for another pregnancy, then the threat of miscarriage will loom.
 Doctors advise women to wait a few months before planning a family again in order to safeguard the chances of a healthy pregnancy after multiple miscarriages.
 Making healthy choices before conception and during pregnancy can ensure your baby’s growth and development.
 Start by taking folic acid supplements and prenatal vitamins a few months before conception (6) (7).
 Make sure you maintain a healthy weight.
 Include physical activities in your daily routine.
 Eat a healthy diet and limit your caffeine intake.
 Avoid smoking, drinking, and drugs.